 Being a Dragon Is Fun but Not as Cool as It Sounds

-Also despite being a huge factor of the story and marketing transforming into a dragon is not as exciting as it sounds.
-You get to use a skill, attack for a little, and then you turn back into your orignal character.
-Being a dragon at least with low level dragons was pretty short.
+Also, despite being a huge factor of the story and marketing transforming into a dragon is not as exciting as it sounds.
+You get to use a skill, attack for a little, and then you turn back into your original character.
+Being a dragon at least with low level dragons was short.

 Most of the people wait until the boss and all transform at once and then finish the boss off.
 It feels more like a finisher move if anything.
 Another thing to note is you don’t take damage while transformed so I can see this being used as a defensive tactic as well.

 To be fair the animation of the transformation is great, and being the dragons is very fun.
 I only wish you could transform for longer or more often.

 I don’t like the complex leveling systems I needed to learn to understand anything.
 The complexity in this game comes from learning how to manage everything.